BloomTech-Labs/forest-fire-watch-be/README.md

 create a .env file that includes the following:

-    *  NODE_ENV - set to "development" until ready for "production"
+    *  NODE_ENV - set to "development" for local development, and to "staging" or "production" in Heroku
-    *  TWILIO_ID - This app uses twillio to send text messages.
-You can get your own keys by going to [Twillio.com](https://twilio.com)
+    *  TWILIO_ID - This app uses Twilio to send text messages.
+You can get your own keys by going to [Twilio.com](https://twilio.com)
     *  TWILIO_AUTH -  see above.
     *  VAPID_PRIVATE - `yarn global add web-push` then `web-push generate-vapid-keys` or https://tools.reactpwa.com/vapid
     *  VAPID_PUBLIC - see above